Course Name: EASA Part 66 CAT A1 Basic Training

 What does an Aircraft Maintenance Technician do?

-- Hold a Leaving Certificate or education equivalent
+- Minimum Junior Certificate education or equivalent

 - Have good spatial/numerical ability